Hyalophora cecropia: Life cycle

-A mated pair of cecropia moths.
-On the right is the male, with the larger, more feathery antennae used to locate the female via pheromones.

 Like other members of the giant silk moth family, the adult cecropia moth lacks functional mouth parts and a digestive system.
-Due to this, they survive approximately two weeks.
+Due to this, they survive for approximately two weeks.

 To find a mate, the female cecropia moth emits pheromones which the male detects with its sensitive antennae.
 Male cecropia moths can detect these pheromones from up to a mile away, although a male may fly up to 7 miles while searching for a female.
 Mating typically begins early in the morning hours and lasts until the evening.

 After mating, the female will lay up to one hundred eggs.
-These eggs are a mottled reddish brown and are usually found on either side of a host leaf.
+These eggs are mottled reddish brown and usually found on either side of a host leaf.
 These eggs will eventually hatch into tiny black caterpillars.

 There are typically five larval instars (developmental stages), each lasting approximately one week.
 The first instar larvae are black.
 Their coloration is due to small black hairs growing from tubercles (small projections) all over their body.
-These larvae feed upon many common trees and shrubs including maple, birch, and apple.
+These larvae feed upon many common trees and shrubs, including maple, birch, and apple.
 As the caterpillars grow larger into the second larval instar, they become yellow green.
 During the third, fourth, and fifth instars, the cecropia moth becomes rather large and bluish green.
-At these final stages, the tubercles become blue, yellow or orange, depending on location on the body, while the black hairs are eventually lost.
+At these final stages, the tubercles become blue, yellow, or orange, depending on the location on the body, while the black hairs are eventually lost.
 The caterpillars reach maturity in autumn and are about 4 to 4.5 in long.

 Once the caterpillars reach maturity, they spin large brown cocoons longways on trees or wooden structures.
 They will then emerge as adults in the first two weeks of seasonally warm weather in early summer.
-Hyalophora cecropia moths are univoltine, having only one generation per year.
+Hyalophora cecropia moths are univoltine, with only one generation per year.

 Upon reaching adulthood, their size is variable.
 They are usually quite large, with a wingspan of about 5 to 7 in.
 The cecropia moth's wings are brownish with red near the base of the forewing.
-There are crescent-shaped spots of red with whitish centers on all wings, but are larger on the hindwings.
+There are crescent-shaped spots of red with whitish centers on all wings, but they are larger on the hindwings.
 All wings have whitish coloration followed by reddish bands of shading beyond the postmedial line that runs longitudinally down the center of all four wings.
 The body is hairy, with reddish coloring on the anterior, and fading to reddish/whitish.
-The abdomen has alternating bands of red and white.
+The abdomen has alternating red and white bands.